TheAlgorithms/Java/DataStructures/Stacks/README.md

 ## push(element)

-add "alement" to last position of stack (i.e. top of stack).
+add "element" to the top of the stack.

 for example: we have `1, 3, 5` in stack, then we call push(9),